What to do in Old Phuket Town

 4. Dibuk Road

-Continue on Dibuk road to enjoy more shophouse architecture with their typical archways, designed to keep walkers sheltered from sun and rain.
+Continue on Dibuk Road to enjoy more shophouse architecture with its typical archways, designed to keep walkers sheltered from sun and rain.
 Keep your eyes open and look for the shops selling some typical Phuket sweets and bread.
-If you happen to be on this part of Dibuk road at dinner time, don’t miss a chance to try excellent Phuket food at the newly renovated ‘The Charm Phuket.’
+If you happen to be on this part of Dibuk Road at dinner time, don’t miss a chance to try excellent Phuket food at the newly renovated ‘The Charm Phuket.’

 Then at the intersection of Dibuk and Yaowarat Roads, you will find a trendy local food court called Lock Tien Restaurant (I), serving some unique Phuket specialities.
-Opposite Lock Tien have a beautiful shop called Pink Flamingo Cafe (J), found inside an old corner shop that was initially the former headquarter of the Kian Nguan Mining Company when tin mining was Phuket’s primary industry?
+Opposite Lock Tien has a beautiful shop called Pink Flamingo Cafe (J), found inside an old corner shop that was initially the former headquarters of the Kian Nguan Mining Company when tin mining was Phuket’s primary industry.
 Read more about Dibuk Road (a lot more!)

 5. Yaowarat Road